-The Land of Smiles awaits on this exquisite journey.
+The Land of Smiles awaits on this exquisite LGBT journey.
 We begin in Bangkok, wandering the Grand Palace and devouring the street food.
+In the evenings we'll indulge in the raucous revelry and gay nightlife of Silom.
 We’ll then explore the famous temples of Northern Thailand, spend time with Chiang Mai’s Asian elephants, and learn about the once-bustling poppy industry at the Hall of Opium.
-To wrap up our adventure, we hit the island of Phuket, where restaurants and nightlife compete with the beaches.
+To wrap up our adventure, we hit the island of Phuket, where restaurants and gay nightlife compete with the beaches.
 Please note: two of our departures coincide with annual holidays, New Year's Eve and Songkran Festival.
-Our December departure coincides with New Year’s Eve, and includes an extra night of accommodation in Phuket to round it off as a fantastic 11-day adventure!
+Our December departure coincides with New Year’s Eve, and includes an extra night of accommodation in Phuket to round it off as a fantastic 11-day gay celebration!
 Meanwhile, our April departure coincides with Songkran -- Thailand's famous New Year festival -- and is an official Out Adventures 10 Year Anniversary Tour.

 DEPARTURES & PRICES: